Welcome to the

 If you have any news about your services or anything you read that would be helpful to share with our HADCA networks please submit a news story on our website.

 Please share any comments or suggestions, as we always welcome feedback.
-This will help us to share information which is interesting and helpful to you in your role in our local community.
 Please email us at firstname.lastname@example.org

 If you haven’t received this bulletin direct from HADCA, you may wish to subscribe to receive future issues of our newsletters in your inbox.